hieunguyen-design/little-library/README.md

 - Save books to localStorage to persist after page refresh
 - Use <dialog> modal for cleaner form UX
 - Responsive mobile layout improvements

+---
+## 🙏 Credits
+Project inspired and guided by The Odin Project.